zowe/zowe-client-python-sdk/README.md

 # Zowe Python Client SDK

 ![](https://img.shields.io/badge/license-EPL--2.0-blue) ![](https://img.shields.io/badge/version-0.1.0-yellow)

 The Zowe Python Client SDK is an open-source Python package for z/OSMF REST API.
-It allows you to leverage mainframe capabilities from your python programs with minimum effort.
+It allows you to leverage mainframe capabilities from your Python programs with minimum effort.

 ![](./img/zeepy.gif)